neak26/myo-ros/README.md

 ### ToDo:
 - take a look at Thalmic's calibration - maybe we can use calibrated raw data.
 - Check if Thalmic gestures work correct with all firmwares >1
+- Handle multiple Myos